 We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
-For example, we expect to consolidate our Singapore manufacturing operations in a new facility in the third quarter of 2014.
-Such a move will involve significant expense, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
+For example, we completed the consolidation of our manufacturing operations in the new space in July 2014, and expect to complete the site qualification in August 2014.
+A delay in the site qualification process could adversely affect our manufacturing activities.
 In addition, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin, and adversely impact our business.
 If our manufacturing activities are adversely impacted by our move, or if we are otherwise unable to keep up with demand for our products by successfully manufacturing, assembling, testing, and shipping our products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.